SofteqDG/ios-objective-c-coding-style/README.md

 ## Methods

 In method signatures, there SHOULD be a space after the method type (-/+ symbol).
 There SHOULD be a space between the method segments (matching Apple's style).
 Always include a keyword and be descriptive with the word before the argument which describes the argument.
+Avoid usage of the `do`,  `get`,  `prepare` prefixes in the method names.

 The usage of the word "and" is reserved.
-It should not be used for multiple parameters as illustrated in the `initWithWidth:height:` example below.
+It SHOULD NOT be used for multiple parameters as illustrated in the `initWithWidth:height:` example below.

 **For Example:**
 ```objc